niikoo/waitForKeyElements.js/README.md

 # waitForKeyElements()
 A utility function for userscripts that detects and handles AJAXed content.

-Forked from [the original](https://gist.github.com/BrockA/2625891) with major improvements, including:
+Forked from [CoeJoder/waitForKeyElements.js](https://github.com/CoeJoder/waitForKeyElements.js) who in turn forked [the original](https://gist.github.com/BrockA/2625891) and CoeJoder improved the original a lot, including:
 - does not require jQuery
 - avoids [the quirks](https://www.thecodeship.com/web-development/alternative-to-javascript-evil-setinterval/) associated with `setInterval()`
 - optionally takes a function instead of a string for querying elements on page